 Moral stories are a good way to teach life’s essential lessons and values to kids.
 A good story will build a sense of what is right or wrong.
 It has a paramount influence on all the kids who are reading and listening to it.

 People usually get influenced by what they read.
 So, it is important to read or recite stories that will add value to everyone’s life.
-The story of the rabbit and tortoise is well known among kids.
-This short story of rabbit and tortoise depicts some important values and morals.
+The rabbit and tortoise story is well known among kids.
+This short story with the moral of rabbit and tortoise depicts some important values and morals.

 Stories have always been a source of knowledge and moral for all of us.
 Sometimes, these stories are taken from Fairy tales and fables while sometimes they are inspired by our rich Indian cultures and traditions.

 There are many books that are devoted to moral stories only.
 Some of them are Panchatantra, Akbar and Birbal, Bikram and Betal, and many more.
 No matter which mood you are in, these stories will always bring an innocent smile.